kyutai-labs/moshi/README.md

 ```

 Then run the server in the same way mentioned above and from your web browser
-navigate to `https://localhost:8080/?worker_addr=0.0.0.0:8080`.
+navigate to `https://localhost:8080/?worker_addr=localhost:8080`.
 You will get
 some warnings about the site being unsafe.
 When using chrome you can bypass it
-by selecting "Details", then "Visit this unsafe site".
+by selecting "Details" or "Advanced", then "Visit this unsafe site" or "Proceed
+to localhost (unsafe)".

 ### Protocol